Software consultant (freelance)

 My role was mostly related to the development and maintenance of data models and JSON API endpoints in Ruby on Rails using JSONAPI::Resources as well as location matching and other features using Elasticsearch, Chewy and PostGIS.

-I also revamped many documentation and style enforcement efforts by providing a well-designed model diagram (prepared for print and updated for every two sprints), modifying the source code to comply with the Ruby Style Guide and implementing and configuring YARD, Overcommit and Rubocop to maintain compliance.
+I also revamped many documentation and style enforcement efforts in using the Ruby Style Guide, using Travis, YARD, Overcommit and Rubocop to maintain compliance.

-Later on, my responsibilities included communications with external developers, the internal front-end team as well as screening, interviewing and training of job applicants and new developers.
+Later on, my responsibilities included work with external app developers and screening, interviewing and training of job applicants and new recruits.

 Ruby on Rails Backend developer